 Why Digital Marketing is Essential for Small Business Success

-This is the usual complaint of businesses that find customers through existing partnerships and networking.
-There’s nothing wrong with this, but it’s a representation of biased thinking—of course you’ll only attract customers offline if you’re only marketing offline!
+This is the usual complaint of businesses that find customers through offline marketing methods or through existing partnerships and networking.
+There’s nothing wrong with this, but it’s a representation of biased thinking—you’ll only attract customers offline if you’re only marketing offline!
 There are 5 billion Google searches every day and over 1 billion active Facebook users; don’t you think at least some of those users might be interested in your business?

-If you’ve tried social media before and have seen little to no success, that doesn’t mean social marketing is inherently flawed—it means there was a flaw in your social media plan.
-It happens, even to the industry’s best but the corrective action is to make improvements by finding the right social channels where your clients “hang out”, engage more with your followers, analyze your social data, and be consistent with posting.
-If you haven’t heard, even many of your favorite social media platforms are now prioritizing posts based solely on high engagement.
-If you aren’t engaging with your followers, your posts will get lost in the cloud.
+If you’ve tried social media before and have seen little to no success, that doesn’t mean social media is inherently flawed—it means there is a flaw in your social media marketing plan.
+It happens, even to the industry’s best but the corrective action is to make improvements to your plan by finding the right social channels where your clients “hang out”.
+Engaging with your followers, analyzing your data, and consistently posting will also make a huge difference in your marketing plan.
+Many of the leading social media platforms are prioritizing post feeds based solely on high engagement.
+If you aren’t engaging with your followers, your posts may not show up in the news feed and get lost in the cloud.

+With the increased usage of mobile devices, we are finding that customers are relying more on their devices to search, engage, and purchase.
+This means that acquiring a digital marketing strategy is imperative for survival.
 If you are not following a digital marketing strategy it may be time to adopt one.
-As the Greek philosopher Heraclitus once said, “Change is the only constant in life.”
+As the Greek philosopher, Heraclitus once said, “Change is the only constant in life.”
 And so it is in business.